-In addition, Integration events must be based on asynchronous communication between multiple microservices (other bounded-contexts) or even external systems/applications.
-Thus, under the Event-Bus interface it needs some infrastructure that allows inter-process and distributed communication between potentially remote services.
+In addition, and as mentioned, integration events must be based on asynchronous communication between multiple microservices (other bounded-contexts) or even external systems/applications.
+Thus, under the Event Bus interface needs some infrastructure that allows inter-process and distributed communication between potentially remote services.
 It can be based on a commercial service bus, queues, a shared database used as a mailbox, or any other distributed and ideally push based messaging system.